kdurf15/KDurf-Senior-Design-Project/README.md

 <img width="586" alt="falstad screenshot" src="https://github.com/kdurf15/KDurf-Senior-Design-Project/blob/72ebd165b6dff8e0f7a78f02cb3391a4ea31a5c4/falstad%20screenshot.png">
 </p>

-As required by the 2023 Formula SAE Hybrid + Electric rule set, the Isolation Monitoring Device (IMD) and AMS require latching circuits for the faults.
+As required by the 2023 Formula SAE Hybrid + Electric rule set, the Isolation Monitoring Device (IMD) and Accumulator Management System (AMS) require latching circuits for the faults.
 Two suggested designs, for either fault low or high, are provided in the Appendix G of the rules and is shown below.

 <p align="center">
   INSERT PHOTO OF APPENDIX G LATCHING CIRCUIT SUGGESTIONS